now

 􀲏

-Focus on a main user segment
+Focus on main user segment

 • Young families and couples struggling to plan meals on a weekly basis.